 28th > December > 2006 Archive

-2006 in review 2006 saw the death of the UK mobile network operator.
+2006 in review2006 in review 2006 saw the death of the UK mobile network operator.
 The wireless industry seemed to realise that it had come of age and it was time to get serious with a round of consolidations and expansions which turned mere operators into "communications companies" able to operate over any kind of connectivity.

 CommentIt's called a confidence game.
 Why?
 Because you give me your confidence?
 No. Because I give you mine, House of Games

 The US Securities and Exchange Commission put a suspected Russian brokerage-account thief's money on ice last week, after he allegedly used illicit access to people's online portfolios to drive up stock prices.

 TomTom, the Dutch maker of GPS navigation devices, says it has emerged victorious in the latest round of the acrimonious patent dispute with Garmin, its American rival.
 Or did it?
 Garmin says it is the winner.

 Intel will formally launch its already announced four-core Core 2 Quad processor at the Consumer Electronics Show in Las Vegas in less than two week's time, it has been claimed.

 CommentAccording to recent headlines, Sony is somehow going to challenge Apple iTunes with a film download service straight for the PSP.
 Instead those headlines should have asked why it has taken so long.

 Has the HD DVD next-generation optical disc format's anti-rip technology been cracked?
 That's certainly what's being claimed by a programmer going by the name muslix64 who has posted a Java-based app he maintains will free the video on a disc from its encryption shackles.